 Who can participate?
-Any member in good standing, who has successfully completed the in-take process and signs the transportation agreement, is eligible to receive drives.
+Any resident of our nine-town service area who is 55 years old and older who is undable to drive due to an illness, injury, or disability and who has successfully completed the in-take proces, is eligible to receive drives.
 There are standards and rules, which can be found on our FAQ page.

 Volunteer drivers!
 An all-volunteer driving force serve nine area towns making up COA’s service area, encompassing 329.3 square miles.
 Volunteers cover their own insurance and fuel costs, and offer door-to-door service.
 We are always seeking new volunteers who wish to give back to their community.